Lay3rLabs/TrustGraph/README.md

   --rpc-url $WAVS_ENV_RPC_URL
 ```

-Check voting power for recipien, it should have gone up by number of attestations (note this is a separate demo from MerkleGov which we'll show later):
+Check voting power for recipient, it should have gone up by number of attestations (note this is a separate demo from MerkleGov which we'll show later):
 ```bash
 forge script script/Governance.s.sol:Governance \
     --sig "queryVotingPower(string,string)" \